 A: While the I-71 and Polaris/Gemini interchange (exit 121) does provide some access to I-71 for residents in southern Delaware County, the existing interchange is severely congested for several hours per day and does not provide reliable or efficient means of accessing the regional transportation network for a large portion Delaware County and the majority of its population.

-While there are changes planned at the Polaris/Gemini interchange planned for 2020, those changes are primarily intended to improve safety and open the bottleneck on I-71 south of Polaris Parkway to making merging and weaving on I-71 between Polaris and I-270 more safe and efficient.
-This will not totally address the need for an additional access point to I-71 for a key east-west arterial roadway system in Southern Delaware County.
+Even with upgrades being constructed in 2020 and 2021 between Polaris/Gemini and I-270, those changes are primarily intended to improve safety and open the bottleneck on I-71 south of Polaris Parkway to make merging and weaving on I-71 between Polaris and I-270 more safe and efficient.
+This project will not address the lack of access and system linkage between the local roadway network and I-71.

 Q: Is this the same thing as the planned Sunbury Parkway Interchange near US 36/SR 37?